 Day 10 … Tuesday, 11 August 2015

-After yesterday’s lag, I got up at 5.15 and started walking at 6 in the dark and cold.
-But others were ahead of me, some having breakfast.
+After yesterday’s lag, I got up at 5.15am and started walking at dawn in the dark and cold.
+But many pilgrims were already ahead of me, some were even having breakfast.
+How did they get ready so early!

 Without a torchlight, I was hoping the moonlight would help but since I started the Camino, the moon has gone from bright gibbous to a saffron crescent.

-Then came an “angel” of the morning.
-The Proteccion Civil on a motorcycle shining his light on the path for the pilgrims.
-He guided us till the first light of dawn and went off to patrol the rest of the Camino trail.
+Then came an “angel” of the morning on a motorcycle shining his light on the pilgrim path and guiding us till the first light.

-Life is more interesting when you can be surprised and feel that every day is special.
+Life is more interesting when every day brings an element of adventure and you can be surprised by the unexpected.

 This is one of the things I learn from the Camino – take your chances and make each day special.